-Crimes/violations of the student code of conduct should be reported to the Dean of Students Office or the Sexual Misconduct Resource and Response Program to seek assistance or to begin a code of conduct investigation.
-The Dean of Students Office can be contacted at 70 Bascom Hall, (608) 263-5700.
+Crimes/violations of the student code of conduct should be reported to Office of Student Assistance and Support or the Sexual Misconduct Resource and Response Program to seek assistance or to begin a code of conduct investigation.
+Office of Student Assistance and Support can be contacted at 70 Bascom Hall, (608) 263-5700.
 The Title IX Coordinator can be contacted at 361 Bascom Hall, (608) 265-6018.
-If requested, the Dean of Students Office or the Title IX Coordinator will provide assistance in notifying law enforcement of sexual assault, domestic violence, dating violence and/or stalking.
+If requested, Office of Student Assistance and Support or the Title IX Coordinator will provide assistance in notifying law enforcement of sexual assault, domestic violence, dating violence and/or stalking.